IABTechLab/uid2docs/docs/sharing/sharing-tokenized-overview.md

 ---
 title: Tokenized Sharing Overview
-description: Learn about tokenized sharing.
+description: Learn about the options for tokenized sharing.
 hide_table_of_contents: false
 sidebar_position: 04
 ---